-This page explains how you can complain about prison, any time limits you have when making a complaint, what you can do if you are still not happy and advice on how you can complain for a relative or friend.
+This page explains how you can complain about prison.
+It explains any time limits you have when making a complaint, and what you can do if you are still not happy.

-- You should make your complaint as soon as possible after the incident has taken place.
+- You should make your complaint as soon as possible after the incident you are complaining about.

 - You need to complain directly to the prison first.

-- If you are not happy with the prison’s response to your complaint, you might be able to go to the Prisons and Probation Ombudsman.
+- If you are not happy with the prison’s response to your complaint, you might be able to go to the Prisons & Probation Ombudsman.

 Why might I want to complain?

-It can be a very difficult experience to be in prison.
-You may feel that prison officers or other staff in prison:
+You may feel that prison officers or other staff in prison have:

-- treated you unfairly because of your mental health, or
+- treated you unfairly because of your mental health issues, or

-- did not consider your mental illness even though you told them about it.
+- not considered your mental health issues, even though you told staff about them.

-These are some of the things you should include in your complaint:
+Below are some of the things you should include in your complaint.